-I serve as the Associate Dean of the Master's and Professional Programs, where I oversee academic and admissions operations in 18 masters programs at the School of Engineering and Applied Science.
-You can learn all about our masters programs here, including our latest MCIT Online program launched on Coursera.
-Read our awesome blog on master's students experiences.
-Prior to being Associate Dean, I was CIS Master's chair for two years, directing our CIS master's program and overseeing all CIS affliated master's programs.
+Administrative biography: I serve as the Associate Dean of the Master's and Professional Programs, where I oversee academic and admissions operations in 18 master's programs at the School of Engineering and Applied Science, including our newly launched MCIT Online program.
+You can learn all about our master's programs on our awesome alumni blog series.
+Prior to being Associate Dean, I was CIS Master's chair for two years, directing our CIS master's program and overseeing all CIS affiliated master's programs.

-I actively engage in entrepreneurial activites involving technology transfer.
+Industry biography: I actively engage in entrepreneurial activities involving technology transfer.
 I am currently the co-founder and Chief Scientist at Termaxia, a software-defined storage startup based in Philadelphia.
 Previously, I co-founded Gencore Systems (Netsil), a cloud performance analytics company that spun out of my research team at Penn, commercializing my research group's work on the Scalanytics declarative network analytics platform.
 The company was successfully acquired by Nutanix Inc in 2018.
-I have also published several papers with industry partners (e.g AT&T, HP Labs, Intel, LogicBlox, Microsoft) applying research on real-world systems that result in actual production deployment and patents.
+I have also published several papers with industry partners (e.g AT&T, HP Labs, Intel, Microsoft, Perspecta Labs, Raytheon BBN) applying research on real-world systems that result in actual production deployment and patents.